marcusoftnet/marcusoftnet.github.io/_posts/2019-10-17-prioritiziing-and-sequencing-is-not-the-same-thing.md

 ---
 layout: post
-title: "Priority and sequence are not the same things"
+title: "Prioritizing and sequencing are not the same things"
 author: "Marcus Hammarberg"
 date: 2019-10-17 15:00:42
 tags: